 WordPress

-The good news?
-You don’t need to be a developer to find the error.
-Your browser already has the tools to help you diagnose the issue, and once you know where to look, you’ll be better equipped to troubleshoot or ask for support the right way.
+You don’t need to be a developer to find it.
+Your browser already has the tools.
+Once you know where to look, you can fix the problem yourself or give support the exact info they need instead of a vague “it’s broken”.

 define( 'SCRIPT_DEBUG', true );

-Click the error to see where it happened - it will usually show you the file name and line number, like this:
+Click the error to expand it.
+You’ll see the file name and line number where the problem lives:

 jquery.js:2 Uncaught TypeError: Cannot read property 'x' of undefined